-- forces the marketing personnel to look internally in order to fully understand the results of past marketing decisions.
+- It forces marketing personnel to look internally in order to fully understand the results of past marketing decisions.

-- forces the marketing personnel to look externally in order to fully understand the market in which they operate.
+- It forces marketing personnel to look externally in order to fully understand the market in which they operate.

-- is a key component in obtaining funding to pursue new initiatives.
+- It is a key component in efforts to obtain funding to pursue new initiatives.

 The Marketing Plan is generally undertaken for one of the following reasons: